alda-lang/alda/doc/development-guide.md

 The Alda client is a fairly straightforward Java CLI app that uses [JCommander](http://jcommander.org) to parse command-line arguments.

 Interaction with servers is done via [ZeroMQ](http://zeromq.org) TCP requests with a JSON payload.
 The Alda client takes command-line arguments, translates them into a JSON request, and sends the request to the server.
+For more details about the way we use ZeroMQ, see [ZeroMQ Architecture](zeromq-architecture.md).

 Unless specified via the `-H/--host` option, the Alda client assumes the server is running locally and sends requests to localhost.
 The default port is 27713.

 Running `alda start` forks a new Alda process in the background, passing it the (hidden) `server` command to start the server.
 Server output is hidden from the user (though the client will report if there is an error).